 Because there are so many options for infertile couples, how do you decide which one is right for you?
 One of the best resources in this decision is your fertility counselor, who can not only inform you of the medical options available in your situation but also the practical and emotional requirements of each infertility option, including the differences in cost for each one.
 Intended parents should also consider speaking with a financial advisor before selecting a family-building option.

 With the proper preparation and research, you can have the child you’ve always dreamed about through the family-building method that’s best for you.
-Every couple’s situation is different, so make sure to speak to professionals to find out which option is perfect for you.
+Every couple’s situation is different.
+Even if you’re not sure if surrogacy is right for you, you can get in touch with a surrogacy professional today to get more information about your infertility options.